The Calimero project provides the KNX protocol stack for clients, KNXnet/IP servers, and devices.

 Setup

-For running Java programs, you need a Java Runtime Environment (JRE), together with any other third party libraries you might want to use.
-Runtimes are available for download as Open JDK builds, or from Oracle and other vendors.
+For running Java programs, you need a Java runtime, together with any other third party libraries you might want to use.
+Runtimes are available for download from Oracle and other vendors.

 When using KNXnet/IP and network interfaces, make sure that